Powder Top Coats Prevent Tarnish

 Typically, one coat of powder is all that is needed.
-However, some finishes such as Argent Silver, Reflective Chrome and New Smoke Chrome need to be top-coated with a clear or translucent finish to protect them from tarnishing.
+But, silver powder-coating finishes, including HotCoat's Argent Silver, Extreme Chrome and New Smoke Chrome need to be top-coated with a clear or translucent finish to protect them from tarnishing.
 For best durability, topcoat with Gloss Clear, or one of HotCoat's translucent colors.
 Only topcoat the completely cured base coats.
 The base coat will be thoroughly cured by leaving parts being coated in a 400°F oven for 15-20 minutes after flowout occurs.

-Thoroughly cure the first coat at 400°F for 15-20 minutes after flowout.
+1. Thoroughly cure the first coat at 400°F for 15-20 minutes after flowout.
 (Flowout is when the powder turns from its dry state to a liquid, wet-looking state.)
-Note: Cure the Reflective Chrome powder for 20 minutes at 375°F after flowout to assure a complete cure and shiniest finish.
+Note: Cure the Extreme Chrome powder for 20 minutes at 375°F after flowout to assure a complete cure and shiniest finish.

-Load the gun about one-third full with the appropriate color or clear powder.
-Note: Our Performance Deflector greatly increases transfer efficiency and helps in applying the second coat.
+4. Load the gun about one-third full with the appropriate color or clear powder.

 5. Attach the ground clip directly to a bare metal area on the part.
 You can do this by threading an old bolt into an existing hole, or simply scraping the powder from an inconspicuous area, and attaching the clip.